choH/csds440_programming_exercises/P2/README.md

 ---

 Hi TA!
-We expect to submit 2 deliveries (the second one is not here yet, will get it done next week) for this project.
+We submitted 2 deliveries (the second one is not here yet, will get it done next week) for this project.
 For your convenience we have marked tag on each of them, so you may simply:

 ```
-git checkout tags/p2c1r    # Project 2 Commit 1 (Submission for Programming)
+git checkout tags/p2c1r    # Project 2 Commit 1 (Submission for Programming) 10/9
-git checkout tags/p1c2r    # Project 1 Commit 2 (Regular Submission for Jupyter Notebook)
+git checkout tags/p2c2r    # Project 1 Commit 2 (Regular Submission for Jupyter Notebook) 10/16
 ```

 And do the grading.
 Thank you.